LexingtonSmiles/PenneysGameAnalysis/README.md

 ## Purpose

 This code simulates the Humble-Nishiyama Randomness Game, a variation on Penney's Game.
+For this project we also included a third variant in which the game is scored by total cards won instead of the number of tricks won.

 The aim of this project is to:
 - Generate and store randomized decks of outcomes.